Bonsai Society of the Carolinas - Charlotte, NC

 Public Bonsai Arboretums

-National Bonsai Foundation is a section 501 (c) (3) nonprofit organization established in 1982 to sustain the National Bonsai & Penjing Museum. (see below) It cooperates with the U. S. National Arboretum by offering financial support and advice to the Museum.
+National Bonsai Foundation is a section 501 (c) (3) nonprofit organization established in 1982 to sustain the National Bonsai & Penjing Museum.
+It cooperates with the U. S. National Arboretum by offering financial support and advice to the Museum.
 This private/public collaboration between the Foundation and the Arboretum enables the Museum to promote the art of bonsai and penjing to visitors through masterpiece displays and educational programs while also fostering intercultural friendship and understanding.

 The National Bonsai & Penjing Museum is located on the grounds of the U.S. National Arboretum in Washington, D.C. and began when Japanese bonsai enthusiasts in the Nippon Bonsai Association donated 53 bonsai and 6 viewing stones to the people of the United States to commemorate the U.S. Bicentennial in 1976.
 The collection has grown steadily with the addition of pieces from American bonsai masters and penjing from China.
 Today, 3 pavilions house about 150 plants.
 The International Pavilion is a focal point that celebrates the related art forms of viewing stones and ikebana, a Japanese style of flower arranging.
 Throughout the year, you may also find exhibits featuring the work of local bonsai enthusiasts and pieces from the permanent collection with special seasonal interest in the Special Exhibits Wing of the International Pavilion.